High Dynamic Range 3D Gaussian Splatting via Luminance-Chromaticity Decomposition: Method

-In 3DGS \citep{3dgs}, each Gaussian point stores color parameters represented by a set of low-order SHs with a set of coefficients $\mathbf{k}=\{k_l^m|0\le l\le L,-l\le m\le l\}\in \mathbb{R}^{(L+1)^2\times 3}$ that model view-dependent appearance, and each $\mathbf{k}_l^m\in \mathbb{R}^3$ is a set of three coefficients corresponding to the RGB components where the index \( m \) denotes the azimuthal order of the spherical harmonic basis function \( Y_l^m \), controlling its angular frequency and phase around the polar axis for a given degree \( l \). $L$ is the degree of SH.
-Formally, the color of the $i$-th Gaussian under viewing direction $\mathbf{d}=(\theta,\phi)$ is expressed as
+The color of each Gaussian primitive is modeled as a view-dependent function using spherical harmonics (SHs, see Fig. \ref{fig:3d-sh} in the Appendix).
+Specifically, each Gaussian primitive is associated with a set of SH coefficients $\mathbf{k}=\{\boldsymbol{k}_{d}^{m}|0\le d\le D, -d\le m\le d\}\in \mathbb{R}^{(D+1)^2\times 3}$ that model view-dependent appearance, and each $\boldsymbol{k}_{d}^{m}\in \mathbb{R}^{3}$ is a set of three coefficients corresponding to the RGB components where the index $m$ denotes the azimuthal order of the SH basis function $Y_{d}^{m}$, controlling its angular frequency and phase around the polar axis for a given degree $d$. $D$ denotes the maximum SH degree, by default $D=3$.
+Formally, the color of the $n$-th Gaussian primitive under view $\boldsymbol{v}=(\theta,\phi)$ is expressed as

-where $Y_l^m: \mathbb{S}^2 \rightarrow \mathbb{R}$ is the SH function that maps 3D points on the sphere to real numbers \cite{3dgs,hdr-gs}.
+where $Y_{d}^{m}: \mathbb{S}^{2}\rightarrow \mathbb{R}$ is the SH function that maps 3D points on the sphere to real numbers \cite{3dgs,hdr-gs}.

-{\bf Remarks.} The formulation of 3DGS above implicitly assumes that input images are normalized LDR RGB values within [0, 1], where \textit{radiance variations across views are moderate} \citep{wang2006all}.
+{\bf Remarks.} The color formulation of 3DGS (\textit{i.e.}, Eq. \eqref{eq:3dgs}) implicitly assumes that radiance variations of input images across views are moderate \citep{wang2006all}.
 Under such cases, the SH expansion provides a compact low-frequency approximation of the bidirectional color variation.
-However, when applied to HDR imagery, where radiance can vary by \textit{orders of magnitude} across different viewing directions, the SH representation becomes limited and less accurate, even after normalization, because the coefficients $\mathbf{k}_l^m$ must jointly encode both overall brightness (luminance) and color (chromaticity) simultaneously.
+However, when applied to HDR imagery, where radiance can vary by \textit{orders of magnitude} across different views, this color representation becomes particularly susceptible, struggles to capture sharp, drastic color variations, leading to underfitting (see Fig. \ref{fig:intensity_curves} and Tab. \ref{tab:res_syn}).

-More specifically, this entanglement leads to two critical issues. \textit{First}, during optimization, gradient updates \(\nabla_{\mathbf{k}_l^m}\) tend to be dominated by high-radiance observations, causing dark or low-exposure regions to receive negligible learning signal and resulting in inferior reconstruction. \textit{Second}, as \(\mathbf{k}_l^m\) conflates luminance and chromaticity, the relative scaling among RGB channels becomes inconsistent under extreme view-dependent radiance variations, manifesting as perceptible hue shifts (\textit{e.g.}, neutral highlights rendered with greenish or magenta tints), as shown in \cref{fig:problem_illustration}.